confinlay/Bayesian-CE/README.md

+# Master's Thesis on Bayesian Deep Learning - 2024/2025

+This repository contains a work-in-progress implementation of a variant (and hopefully an improvement) of the "CLUE" method for interpreting uncertainty in Bayesian neural networks.
+I am pursuing this project in fulfilment of my Master's degree in Computer Engineering at Trinity College Dublin, from which I will graduate in Autumn 2025.
+This project will be completed by April 2025, at which point I will publish my thesis write-up here.

+Currently this README just contains my original proposal/idea for this project.
+I will update it with implementation details as I progress.

 ## Getting a CLUE

 “[Getting a CLUE - a Method For Explaining Uncertainty Estimates](https://arxiv.org/abs/2006.06848)” is a paper published in 2021 which was the first of its kind in seeking to properly explain the uncertainty estimates provided by a Bayesian Neural Network.
 It introduces **CLUEs** (Counterfactual Latent Uncertainty Estimates), which are alternative data points (counterfactuals) that are very similar to some original data point but yield a much more certain prediction from the network.
 In other words, when the network makes a highly uncertain prediction, a new, similar data point can be generated that results in a more certain prediction.
 The difference between the original and the new data point can be interpreted as the **source of the uncertainty**.
 In the words of the paper: